apache/spark/docs/integration.rst

 - :ref:`GceInstanceGroupManagerUpdateTemplateOperator` : patch the Instance Group Manager,
   replacing source Instance Template URL with the destination one.

-The operators have common base operator:
+The operators have the common base operator:

 .. autoclass:: airflow.contrib.operators.gcp_compute_operator.GceBaseOperator

-They also use :ref:`GceHook` hook to communicate with Google Cloud Platform.
+They also use :ref:`GceHook` to communicate with Google Cloud Platform.

 .. _GceInstanceStartOperator: